mirage/ocaml-dns/README.md

 %%VERSION%%

-µDNS supports most of the domain name system used in the wild.
+This library supports most of the domain name system used in the wild.
 It adheres to strict conventions.
 Failing early and hard.
 It is mostly implemented in the pure fragment of OCaml (no mutation, isolated IO, no exceptions).

 It all started out as an experiment to run a recursive resolver, but after initial prototypes it turned out that every configurable recursive resolver